Internet-Draft OpenPGP Key Replacement October 2024

 A.1.
 Alice Revokes her Primary Key

-• Bob wants to send Alice a message; Bob has Alice's Original Key but they have not corresponded for some time.
+• Bob wants to send Alice a message; Bob has Alice's original certificate but they have not corresponded for some time.

-• Bob's client refreshes Alice’s Original Key from a keyserver (by fingerprint); it contains a revocation signature with a Replacement Key Subpacket.
+• Bob's client refreshes Alice’s original certificate from a keyserver (by primary key fingerprint); it contains a revocation signature with a Replacement Key subpacket.

-• Bob's client looks up Alice’s Replacement Key from a keyserver (by fingerprint); it is certified by the same people that certified her Original Key (some of whom Bob may trust) and/or Alice’s Original Key itself (which Bob's policy may consider sufficient).
+• Bob's client looks up Alice’s replacement certificate on a keyserver (by primary key fingerprint); it is certified by the same people that certified her original (some of whom Bob may trust) and/or Alice’s original itself (which Bob's policy may consider sufficient).

-• Bob's client uses Alice’s Replacement Key instead of the Original Key.
+• Bob's client uses Alice’s replacement certificate instead of the original certificate.

 There are other means to achieve a similar result, such as WKD or Autocrypt, but they may not be available.
 For example, Alice’s service provider may not support WKD, and Alice may not have sent Bob an autocrypt message since revoking her original primary key.